christopherdolan/shellshocked/README.md

 ## This project includes:
-1. A little server that tries to write `someval` directly to an environment variable before using it in an `echo` statement to write a log.
+1. `server.js` A little server that tries to write URL querystring key `someval` directly to an environment variable before using it in an `echo` statement to write a log.
-2. An attack script for exploiting this vulnerability.
+2. `attacker.js` An attack script for exploiting this vulnerability.

 ## To run: